nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 | AA055   | Unictron | 2.5 dBi | Ceramic | SMT | 2.4 - 2.5 | n/a |

 ## Make Use of Modular Certification

+To provide fast integration time into your product NTC has done most of the heavy lifting when it comes to certification.

 * C.H.I.P.
 Pro is CE, IC, and FCC Part 15 Modular Transmitter certified for use with multiple commercially available external antennas as well as the onboard ceramic SMT antenna.